-The way in which the FIFOS are emptied and filled is controlled by the FIFO threshold values and the Block Mode Select bits (BMS, Section 6.3.2).
-The threshold values determine how full or empty the FIFOs can be before the SONIC-T will request the bus to get more data from memory or buffer more data to memory.
-When block mode is set, the number of bytes transferred is set by the threshold value.
+The way in which the FIFOS are emptied and filled is controlled by the FIFO threshold values and the Block Mode Select bits (BMS) (see Section 6.3.2).
+The threshold values determine how full or empty the FIFOs are allowed to be before the SONIC-T will request access of the bus to get more data from memory or buffer more data to memory.
+When Block Mode is enabled, the number of bytes transferred is determined by the threshold value.
 For example, if the threshold for the receive FIFO is 4 words, then the SONIC-T will always transfer 4 words from the receive FIFO to memory.
-If empty/fill mode is set, however, the number of bytes transferred is the number required to fill the transmit FIFO or empty the receive FIFO.
-More specific information about how the threshold affects reception and transmission of packets is discussed in Sections 3.5.1 and 3.5.2 below.
+If Empty/Fill mode is enabled, however, the number of bytes transferred is the number required to fill the transmit FIFO or empty the receive FIFO.
+The manner in which the threshold affects reception and transmission of packets is discussed below in Sections 3.5.1 and 3.5.2.